Skip to main content

 Bell chart illustrating an example of a process showing a decline in defects

-Now that you have a better picture of how well you meet your specifications, you can then quantify the value of the project.
+Now that you have a better picture of how well you meet your specifications, you can better understand the value of the project.
 If the process is performed to standard, what would that be worth?
 Estimate the financial impact of the project.
 Consider costs such as scrap, downtime, materials, rework, labor, maintenance, shipping, yield, or any other cost associated with nonperformance.
 Consider also the softer benefits, which may be harder to quantify, such as customer satisfaction or employee morale.

 Example Problem Statement:

-Einstein once said that if he had an hour to solve a problem, he would spend 55 minutes understanding the problem and 5 minutes solving it.
+Albert Einstein once said that if he had an hour to solve a problem, he would spend 55 minutes understanding the problem and 5 minutes solving it.
 That is how important defining the problem is.

 Process flow map with high level steps